micc83/rooles/readme.md

 }
 ```

-So that you can intercepept it in JavaScript as follow:
+So that you can intercept it in JavaScript as follow:

 ```js
 if ('error' in response) console.log(response.error.message);